Western Canada Wilderness Committee: History

 When the Wilderness Committee was founded in 1980 there was little information available to the public on Canadian wilderness issues.
-Under the leadership of Paul George, the Wilderness Committee began to research, publish and distribute information about threatened Canadian wilderness; especially focusing on the big-treed temperate rainforests of coastal BC.
+Under the leadership of Paul George and the Committee's first Executive Director, Richard Krieger, the Wilderness Committee began to research, publish and distribute information about threatened Canadian wilderness; especially focusing on the big-treed temperate rainforests of coastal BC.
 The Wilderness Committee's primary goal was to build grassroots and broad public support for protecting ecosystems and bio-diversity.
 The Wilderness Committee's first project was the collaborative production of a 1981 full-colour wall calendar featuring 12 endangered wilderness areas in Western Canada, with response tear-offs to a dozen different Canadian environmental groups.

 In its early years the Wilderness Committee mounted campaigns in collaboration with other groups (e.g., South Moresby/Gwaii Haanas – with the council of the Haida Nation and Islands Protection Society; and the Valhalla Campaign with the Valhalla Wilderness Society).
 In 1985, the Wilderness Committee initiated a new campaign tactic with its Stein Valley campaign.
 A hiking trail was constructed into the threatened wilderness area so that citizens, media, scientists and politicians could go there and see the Stein Valley wilderness for themselves.
 This activity required mobilizing dozens of committed volunteers and moved the Wilderness Committee into an active year-round organization.